mattst/sublime-single-trailing-new-line/README.md

 ### Setup and Usage

-This plugin has always been intended to be run automatically when a file is saved, rather than by manually running it from the command palette or with a key binding.
+This plugin was designed to be run automatically when a file is saved, rather than by manually running it from the command palette or with a key binding.
 However some users may prefer to run it manually on an as-needed basis, or to have that option available for syntaxes they have not added in the settings.

 #### Command Palette